kedro-org/kedro-viz/docs/source/cli-docs.md

   - The name of the bucket where Kedro Viz will be hosted.
 This option is required.

 - `--include-hooks`
-  - Include all registered hooks in the Kedro project in the deployed visualization.
+  - Include all registered hooks in the Kedro project in the deployed visualisation.

 - `--include-previews`
-  - Include previews for all datasets in the deployed visualization.
+  - Include previews for all datasets in the deployed visualisation.

 ### `kedro viz build`